curv3d/curv/docs/language/Imperative.rst

 Unbounded iteration: ``while (condition) statement``
     The statement is executed repeatedly, zero or more times, until ``condition`` becomes false.
-The condition tests one or more variables which are modified by assignments within the loop body on each iteration.
+The condition tests one or more local variables which are modified by assignments within the loop body on each iteration.

 .. _`Boolean Values`: Boolean_Values.rst